Offer At-Home Experiences

 Some merchants prefer to offer pick-ups in their store or at their homes, while others prefer to do deliveries or ship the materials via the post office.
 It's up to you if you only want to offer one of all of these options.

-There are a number of video conference tools available - Zoom, Google Hangouts and more.
+There are a number of video conference tools available - we personally enjoy Zoom and Google Meet.

-We recommend you simply join the same video conference using two devices - your computer and your smartphone.
-You can them mute the audio on the computer and use your phone to point to the activity you'd like to show your customers.
+We recommend you join the same video conference using two devices - your computer and your smartphone.
+You can mute the audio on the computer and use your phone to dynamically point to the activity you'd like to show your customers.

 You can see some additional best practices below.